dasteihn/minifftw/README.md

 mfftw.finit()
 ```

-The first call (mfftw.init) is very important when using MPI: It will take your
+The first call (m.init()) is very important when using MPI: It will take your
 environment and pass it to the MPI\_Init() function.
 Also, this function will
 configure the number of threads the FFTW uses to heat up your machine.